Dr Anita Clerke

 Dr Anita Clerke PhD., B.App.Sc.O.T.
 Member AHTA, Member OTA

-Dr Anita Clerke is an Occupational Therapist with over 25 years experience.
+Dr Anita Clerke is an Accredited Hand Therapist, and an Occupational Therapist with over 25 years experience.
 She commenced her career at Ballarat Base Hospital, which had the largest road trauma unit west of Melbourne.
 This is where her interest in orthopaedic injuries commenced.

 Dr Clerke has worked in Victoria, Queensland and overseas.
 She has worked almost exclusively with hand-injured patients for the last 21 years.
 She also maintains a caseload of children with hand coordination and writing difficulties.
 Her professional interests lie in assisting patients to return to, or develop their full potential for upper limb usage, whether they be a student, a worker, or a retiree.

-Dr Clerke is a full member of the Australian Hand Therapy Association, of which there are only 200 full members Australia wide.
+Dr Clerke is an Accredited Hand Therapist with the Australian Hand Therapy Association, of which there are only 200 full members Australia wide.
 She was the first Hand Therapist in Queensland to receive her PhD.
 In 2007 she completed the PhD in research about aspects of hand strength.
 She has published some of her thesis research in the American Journal of Occupational Therapy and the (American) Journal of Hand Therapy.